StanislavKozel/Portfolio-1/README.md

 ## Existing Features

-## Logo and Navigation bar
+## Logo and Navigation Bar
- - Featured on every page
+ - Featured on every page.
- - Navbar including a Home, About us, Our store and Visit us buttons with links to coresponding pages
+ - Navbar including a Home, About us, Our store and Visit us buttons with links to corresponding pages.
- - It allows user to easily navigate the page
+ - It allows user to easily navigate the page.

 ![](docs/features/header.png)
 ## Home page
- - webpage includes header with hero logo
+ - webpage includes header with hero logo.
- - navigation bar
+ - navigation bar.
- - an image of the shop
+ - an image of the shop.
- - from home page we gain access to About us secion, Our Store, and Visit us section
+ - from home page we gain access to About us secion, Our Store, and Visit us section.

 ![](docs/features/homepage.png)
 ## About us
  - User can find a few words about history of our company, and where it all sterted.
- - Section Gallery with link to our gallery
+ - Section Gallery with link to our gallery.
- - Section Contact us with link to our contact form
+ - Section Contact us with link to our contact form.

 ![](docs/features/about-us.png)
 ## gallery
- - webpage includes header with hero logo
+ - webpage includes header with hero logo.
- - navigation bar
+ - navigation bar.
- - user can view a photos about our shop
+ - user can view a photos about our shop.

  ![](docs/features/gallery-.png)
 ## Contact us
- - webpage includes header with hero logo
+ - webpage includes header with hero logo.
- - navigation bar
+ - navigation bar.
  - webpage includes a two different types of form
    - general enquiry
    - newsletters

 ![](docs/features/contact-us-.png)
 ## Our store
- - Webpage includes two different types of product categories.
+ - Webpage includes two different types of product categories
     - motorcycles
     - clothing

 ![](docs/features/our-store.png)
 ## Visit us
- - opening hours
+ - opening hours.
- - shop adress
+ - shop adress.
- - google map
+ - google map.

 ![](docs/features/visit-us.png)
 ## Footer
- - a classic footer with links to social media positioned to the middle
+ - a classic footer with links to social media positioned to the middle.

 ![](docs/features/footer.png)
 ## Image Gallery
- - a small selection from what we have to offer
+ - a small selection from what we have to offer.

 ![](docs/features/image-galery.png)
 ## Contact forms
- - ask a question
+ - ask a question.
- - or sign up for newsletters
+ - or sign up for newsletters.

 ![](docs/features/forms.png)
 # Technology used
 ## Languages